Child protection re-referrals a product of high caseloads

 This is according to data from the Department for Education (DfE), which shows that high caseloads among social workers may be contributing to a rise in child protection re-referrals.

-Across 144 local authorities in Britain, the likelihood of children being re-referred to child protection safeguarding services ranged from seven per cent to as much as 63 per cent in 2010-11 - the most recent data available.
+Across 144 local authorities in Britain, the likelihood of children being re-referred to child protection and safeguarding services ranged from seven per cent to as much as 63 per cent in 2010-11 - the most recent data available.

 The child protection referral process